This website uses cookies

-It’s a guide to choosing a hotel for the same match depending on how you arrive, how you move after the match, and how you prefer to pay.
+It’s a guide to choosing the right hotel for this match based on location, post-match movement, and how you want to pay.

 The geography that actually decides this